Affordable Summer Fun in Long Beach

 MOVIE SCREENINGS

-Moonlight Movies on the Beach, produced by Alfredo’s Beach Club, hosts screenings at Granada Beach in Belmont Shore as well as both Long Beach City College campuses with food trucks and a kettle corn vendor.
-The PCH Movies and Moonlight series at the 2nd & PCH shopping center (6400 Pacific Coast Hwy.) features sunset screenings along with free airbrush tattoos and churros for sale.
-Movies in the Park, put on by the Long Beach Parks, Recreation, and Marine Department, shows movies in parks throughout the city all summer with free popcorn.
+Moonlight Movies on the Beach, hosts screenings at Granada Beach in Belmont Shore including a popular “Grease” sing-a-long August 5.
+All movies start at 8 PM and there will be local food trucks and a kettle corn vendor.
+Movies in the Park, put on by the Long Beach Parks, Recreation, and Marine Department, shows movies in parks throughout the city all summer.
+Movies begin at 6 PM, each featuring its own dress-up theme.

 Credit: Richard Grant

-The Long Beach Municipal Band is celebrating its 114th year and will be spreading musical cheer throughout the city with a series of free summer concerts.
-Catch the band at a park near you this summer playing tunes from famous movie themes to Sousa marches.
+Long Beach Municipal Band is celebrating its 116th year with more than 20 themed performances at five city parks over six weeks, beginning with “Wild, Wild West” (June 24-27) and concluding with pops concert “Symphonic Popcorn” (July 29-Aug 1).
+Performances are free and take place at local parks all over the city at 6:30 PM.
 There are also free live music events at 2ND & PCH, Shoreline Village, and other locations throughout the city.
-Read about dates and locations in our round up.
+Read about dates and locations in this round up.

-Looking for a calm spot with little to no waves?
-Check out Mother’s Beach (5839 Appian Way) and Colorado Lagoon (5119 E Colorado St), which also feature playgrounds if the kids need a break from the water.
+Mother’s Beach (5839 Appian Way) and Colorado Lagoon (5119 E Colorado St) feature calm waters and fun playgrounds if the kids need a break from getting wet.
 Junipero Beach is also an ideal spot for a family beach day.
-It has a large playground located next to Saltwater Deck (2630 E Ocean Blvd), which serves breakfast and lunch.
-Bigger kids will enjoy the inflatable playgrounds in the water at Alamitos Beach and Bayshore Ave.
-Known as Wibits, these aquatic play structures are available every day for free until September 4.
+There’s a large playground located next to Saltwater Deck (2630 E Ocean Blvd), which serves breakfast and lunch, as well as sport courts where they can roller skate and play basketball.

 About the Author